thealinivan/ml-augmentation/README.md

 - **menu.py** handles the **menus and user input**
 - **ml.py** handles **machine learning** processes

-Note each data folder contains 2 subfolders, **carton** and **plastic**.
-The program requires this structure to perform the logic.
+Note each data folder **contains 2 subfolders, carton and plastic**.
+The program **requires this structure** to perform the logic.
 If these folders with their subfolders are missing please add them in the source folder before running the code.

-Note the if real images are missing from the img folder (carton and plastic) the program might result in no results or errors.
+Note the **if real images are missing** from the img folder (carton and plastic) the **program might result in no results or errors**.
 If not present, please add carton and plastic images in the img folder, inside each representative subfolder (carton and plastic).

 ## Documentation and reports
  - Project source: https://labcode.mdx.ac.uk/alinivan/ml-augmentation